bokeh/bokeh/docs/bokeh/source/docs/user_guide/topics/categorical.rst

 ``(year, month)`` pair.
 The color of the rectangle indicates the rate of unemployment in a given month of a given year.

-This example uses the :class:`~bokeh.models.mappers.LinearColorMapper` to map the colors of the plot because the unemployment rate is a continuous variable.
+This example uses :func:`~bokeh.transform.linear_cmap` to map the colors of the plot because the unemployment rate is a continuous variable.
-This mapper is also passed to the color bar to provide a visual legend on the right:
+This plot also uses :func:`~bokeh.models.GlyphRenderer.construct_color_bar` to provide a visual legend on the right:

 .. bokeh-plot:: __REPO__/examples/topics/categorical/heatmap_unemployment.py
     :source-position: below